Mokapot: Building a Local AWS Mock That Actually Works

 }

-I wrote integration test suites in three languages:
+I wrote integration suites in three languages:

-• Go — using the official AWS SDK v2
+• Go — official AWS SDK v2

-• Node.js — using @aws-sdk/client-sqs and @aws-sdk/client-sns with Jest
+• Node.js@aws-sdk/client-sqs and @aws-sdk/client-sns with Jest

-• PHP — using aws/aws-sdk-php with PHPUnit
+• PHPaws/aws-sdk-php with PHPUnit

 What I’d Do Differently

-When to Use This Instead of LocalStack
+When to Reach for This

-You can find mokapot on GitHub: https://github.com/yarlson/mokapot.
+Mokapot is on GitHub: https://github.com/yarlson/mokapot.
 Install with Homebrew (brew install yarlson/tap/mokapot) or grab the binary from the releases page.